 - Get involved.
 Once you do all your research about your new school, pick something to join, like a club or a team.
 If you're involved in an activity now, see if you can sign up for it at your new school.
 Or try something entirely new!
 Joining clubs and playing sports can be a great, easy way to make new friends.

-For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military lifestyle to managing their social lives, saving money, and going green, visit Military Youth on the Move!
+For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military life to managing their social lives, saving money and going green, visit Military Youth on the Move!